ysyk2021/strategic-thinking-how-to-develop-a-logical-approach-to-decision-making/src/chapter-7-1.md

-# Understanding the Role of Generating and Evaluating Alternatives in Strategic Thinking

 In this chapter, we will explore the significance of generating and evaluating alternatives in the context of strategic thinking.
 The ability to generate a range of options and effectively evaluate them is crucial for making informed decisions and developing successful strategies.